gregdbanks/gb-sb-demo/README.md

 # Quick Facts:

-- Airbnb, IBM, and dropbox use it
+- Airbnb, IBM, and Dropbox use it
 - Compatible with React, Vue, and Angular
 - Usage: 500,000 devs
 - 60,000 stars on github